Skip to content

 terraform plan

 let’s check the azure platform for the resource group that we deployed with terraform.
-You can see that the ID matches that of the one in Visual studio code
+For instance, you can see that the ID matches that of the one in Visual studio code

 console output